rrachleanne/ParQueen_MarketPlace/README.md

 ##### <u>Purpose</u>

 If people or businesses have an extra carspot or entire parking lot, they can earn more money by selling their carspot.
 The ParQueen profile ensures that the user has full control over the availability and prices of their carspots.
-In just a few steps, with an easy to use interface, they can list their space for free and have their ad up in seconds and users selling their car can charge what they want and get paid quickly.
+In just a few steps, with an easy to use interface, they can list their space for free and have their ad up in seconds.
+Users selling their car can charge what they want and get paid quickly.

 On the other end, if a user is not selling and is looking for a carspot, they will have access to a huge variety of available carspots in Australia.

 ##### <u>Functionality</u>

-With easy an easy to use interface, users can purchase or sell a carspot in the matter of minutes.
+With an easy to use interface, users can purchase or sell a carspot in the matter of minutes.

 ParQueen has designed the app to be quick and efficient for buying and selling, with fast sign up forms and limited information required for the profile.
 From there, users can search for a carspot by suburb or view all - making it easier and quicker for them to locate their dream spot.

-The application also offers a secure platform for payment processing called Stripe so people and businesses can get paid faster.
+The application also offers a secure trusted platform for payment processing called Stripe so people and businesses can get paid faster.

 ##### <u>Features</u>

 Features are what benefits users, the benefits are:

 1. **Secure login** - ParQueen requires users to have an account should they wish to sell or buy a carspot.
-2. **Profile** - Users have access to their profile, in which they can manage their details, view analytics, carspots and create new carspot listings.
+2. **Profile** - Users have access to their profile, in which they can manage their details, view analytics, their available carspots and create new carspot listings.
 3. **Profile Dashboard** - The dashboard can help users track and manage all carspot listings from the Profile dashboard.
 This dashboard allows users to view all their listings and manage them, see what they have purchased from ParQueen and what they have sold from ParQueen.
 4. **Profile  Analytics** - Users can see a quick overview of of total Listings, Carspots Purchased by them and Carspots Sold by them.
 5. **Profile Modals** - Users never have to leave their profile to view their listings, carspots sold or purchased as all the information is displayed in a pop-up modal on the profile page.
 6. **Product Forms** - ParQueen offers easy to use new product listing forms with minimal information required to get the listing up within minutes.
-Inbuilt are dropdown options making the selection quicker.
+Inbuilt functions such as dropdown options make the selection quicker.
 7. **Listings** - Once a carspot is listed, it will display automatically on the listings page.
-8. **Search** - With an inbuilt search method, people can easily find a car located in or 20km around the desired location by entering in the suburb.
+8. **Search** - With an inbuilt search method, people can easily find a car located within or 20km around the desired location by entering in the suburb.
 9. **Availability** - If a user is not ready to sell their carspot or for some reason they don't want to advertise it anymore, then the user can change the availability of the listing to no longer appear on the listing page.
 10. **Image control** - Users are only able to upload gif, png, jpg and jpeg files.
 11. **Google Maps Integration** - ParQueen is integrated with Google Maps allowing people to review where the carspot is exactly situated.
 This provides a seamless user experience.
-12. **AWS Data storage** - ParQueen stores and protects images from profiles and listings securely on AWS.
+12. **AWS Data storage** - ParQueen securely stores and protects images from profiles and listings on AWS.
-13. **Stripe Integration** - ParQueen is integrated with Stripe allowing users the flexability and security when making payments online.
+13. **Stripe Integration** - ParQueen is integrated with Stripe allowing users the flexibility and security when making payments online.
 In return, people selling a car will receive their money faster.

 <u>**Sitemap**</u>